Do Dental Implants Hurt?

 Occasionally, the dentist may need to perform a minor surgery to place the abutment.
 This procedure involves only the gums and may cause some bleeding and swelling.
 However, the discomfort from placing the abutment is generally less intense than the pain experienced after inserting the metal post.

-How painful is the implant surgery?
+How Painful is the Implant Surgery?

 Dental implant surgery involves trauma to the gums and jaw.
 There's no pain during the procedure due to numbing, but patients may feel pain afterward.
 Dentists often prescribe pain medication, though over-the-counter options may suffice for mild pain.
 Single implants usually cause less discomfort than multiple ones, with pain lasting up to 10 days.
 Persistent pain beyond this may indicate an infection, requiring immediate dental attention to preserve the implant.